Anyone tasked with deciding how best to secure an enterprise's desktops is faced with a range of choices and products.

 As the attack surface of the enterprise desktop has increased over the last few years, so has the number of features offered by the major security vendors in their desktop security suites.
 The product sets have grown to include not just the standard antivirus and antispyware protection, but features such as antispam control, behavior-based malware detection and host intrusion prevention.
 More features, however, always mean more configuration options and signature updates.
 While using a multifunction security suite to keep desktops secure has become more complex, it's never been more critical to ensure that all of a suite's components are managed correctly.

 In making the case for desktop security suites, the centralized and automated desktop management capabilities they offer not only save time and resources, but can also reduce a window of exposure dramatically, as during a security incident there is only one application and one interface for administrators to grapple with.
-For example,
+For example, the reason given by many admins for choosing McAfee Inc.'s suite, is that its single-agent; single-console ePolicy Orchestrator reduces the complexity of maintaining security product policies.
+Similarly, Symantec Corp. has addressed this critical issue with the release of the Endpoint Management Suite.
+It combines endpoint protection, asset inventory discovery, configuration management and automated patch management into a central management platform.
+For those considering a multifunction suite, the market is fairly competitive.
+As a rule, I would certainly put ease of central management ahead of any marginal edge in a particular security component.

 Beyond the network perimeter: Alternatives to the desktop security suite